 They retreat to their phones over coffee, to be simultaneously stopped in their tracks by the news – Andrea Camilleri, the creator of the incomparable Salvo Montalbano, has passed away at the age of ninety-three.
-One of Italy’s most popular authors, Camilleri wrote twenty-three novels starring his Sicilian detective, selling more than thirty million copies around the world… Familiarity with the famous Sicilian detective doesn’t extend to his creator, and now both stare perplexed at the image of this mountain of a man enveloped in a cloud of cigarette smoke.
-And he made it to ninety-three!
+One of Italy’s most popular authors, Camilleri wrote twenty-three novels starring his Sicilian detective, selling more than thirty million copies around the world… Familiarity with the famous Sicilian detective doesn’t extend to his creator, and now both stare perplexed at the image of this mountain of a man enveloped in a cloud of cigarette smoke, who had made it to ninety-three.

 Plans for the day are suddenly out the window.
 The walk and the exercise regime are abandoned, the writer and the detective can’t think about anything else.
 No more Montalbano!
 No more endearing food-loving detective, no more squalid murders, no more the stench of corruption in the coastal village of Vigàta.

 There is a plethora of material to work through – obituaries, the analyses of literary critics, interviews with writers and journalists, the laments of adoring fans.
 And they keep coming back to the image of the man himself.
-The face robust but softened with age, and that look – imperious is the word – as if the great man has cast his eye on whoever was before him and found them wanting.
+The face robust but softened with age, and that look – ‘imperious’ is the word – as if the great man has cast his eye on whoever was before him and found that person wanting.

 After an hour of online searching, the detective retreats to the back garden with a copy of The Terracotta Dog from Great-Aunt Gertrude’s library, while the writer seeks the solace of his study upstairs.
 The breakfast dishes remain on the table.

-It is bewildering to the writer, how Camilleri – whatever you might say of his genius – could write so many detective stories and still be writing them right up till his death at ninety-three.
-Drew’s last contribution to the genre, Writing Between the Lines, almost did him in, and left him with an existential question.
-Do you continue to write detective stories, Drew Hackett, or do you give them away and move on to something more fruitful?
+It is bewildering to the writer, how Camilleri – whatever you might say of his genius – could write so many detective stories and still be writing them right up till his death at the age of ninety-three.
+Writing Between the Lines, Drew’s last contribution to the genre, almost did him in, and left him with an existential question – do you continue to write detective stories, Drew Hackett, or do you give them away and move on to something more fruitful?
 The answer eludes him, as does the nature of what that ‘something more fruitful’ might be.